zuozhenggh/learning-library/data-management-library/goldengate/ogg-to-ggs/adb/adb.md

 ### Prerequisites

-This lab assumes you have completed the Getting Started lab.
+This lab assumes you have completed the Get Started lab.

 > **Note:** *You may see differences in account details (eg: Compartment Name is different in different places) as you work through the labs.
 This is because the workshop was developed using different accounts over time.*